0804EshitaSharma/e-commerce-app/README.md

 2. **Order Confirmation Emails using Sendgrid API**

 - Users receive order confirmation emails via Sendgrid API that include complete order details and delivery addresses.

 3. **Use of various React Libraries**

 - Our app's user-friendly interface was made possible by the use of react libraries like react-share, react-toastify, and react-image-gallery across multiple places and The entire website is totally responsive, enabling seamless user interaction and viewing.
 - React-Toastify is used to display toast notifications for every user action, such as logging in or out, posting a review, returning an order, etc. Notifications for both errors and successes are displayed.
 - React-image-gallery is used to ----------
 - React-credit-cards is used to create a credit card display that highlights the information when entered during the checkout process.

 4. **Share products on Social Media**

 - React share is used on the product page to give customers the opportunity to email and share their favorite products on Facebook.

 5. **Google Places Autocomplete API**
   - This application uses the google places autocomplete API in pages like checkout and user profile.
 With the use of places autocomplete, this app can detect user input and generate address recommendations accordingly.

-6. **Combobox Library**
   - Combobox library is used along with google places autocomplete to display the address search bar along with the recommendations dropdown.

-- React share is used on the product page to give customers the opportunity to email and share their favorite products on Facebook.

 ## Next Steps